 2. Re-evaluate the home in which you live.
 Is it what you need?
 Even though you can afford a larger house, don’t buy one just because you don't have enough space.
 If you ensure that clutter does not build up, the space you need can be smaller and still remarkably comfortable.

 3. Think also about renting your home rather than owning it.
-Calculate the interest paid on the bond, the cost of insurance and maintenance.
-It may prove cheaper to rent and you could be well ahead in the financial stakes in the long run.
+Calculate the interest paid on the bond, and the cost of insurance and maintenance.
+It may prove cheaper to rent, and you could be well ahead in the financial stakes in the long run.

 5. Eat out less.
 This is obviously one of the biggest expenses, as it is so much cheaper to cook your own food!
 Especially if you do a menu for each week, buy only what is needed, and incorporate leftovers into the following days’ meal.